One-skeleton posets of Bruhat interval polytopes: Introduction

 \begin{introthm}[Proven as Theorem~\ref{thm:bip-poset-is-lattice}] Let $w \in S_n$, then $P_w$ is a lattice. \end{introthm}

-As explained below, special cases of this lattice structure confirm a conjecture of Fraser \cite{fraser2020cyclic}, recover several previous results of various authors, imply new properties of $Q_w$, and suggest interesting directions for future work.
+As we explain in the remainder of Section~\ref{sec:intro-lattice}, special cases of this lattice structure confirm a conjecture of Fraser \cite[Rmk.~3.7]{fraser2020cyclic}, imply new properties of $Q_w$, and suggest interesting directions for future work.